The Ethics of Ambiguity: Part III

 Part III, "The Positive Aspect of Ambiguity," examines the intricacies and nuances of genuinely free action in the world.
 It includes five sections.

 Part III, Section 1, "The Aesthetic Attitude," criticizes the attitude of detached contemplation as being unworkable.
+Beauvoir describes the aesthetic attitude as a form of detached contemplation that treats historical events and human suffering as objects to be observed rather than situations of choice.
+She accepts that such detachment may be possible in the relation to the past, where action can no longer change events, but rejects it in relation to the present.
+Attempts to stand outside contemporary political or moral situations is a form of participation, because refusing to act itself is a position.

 Part III, Section 2, "Freedom and Liberation," explores the evils of oppression and offers a number of trenchant observations about the relationship between the oppressor and the oppressed.
 The oppressor recognizes the interdependence of people, but treats those of the oppressed class as things, not as free human existents in their own right.
 To prevent them from rebelling, the oppressor tries to mystify them into thinking that the oppressive situation is just natural.
 But it is not, and "the oppressed can fulfill his freedom as a man only in revolt ...."

+In "Freedom and Liberation," Beauvoir argues that the demand to will freedom is not an empty formula, because freedom is realize only through concrete action.
+She distinguishes material obstacles from oppression; natural limits may restrict projects, but oppression occurs when people prevent another person's transcendence and from reaching their ends.
+Therefore, oppression is not a natural condition but a human condition.
+Oppressive systems often present themselves as natural or inevitable, and liberation involves revealing oppression as human made and placing the oppressed person "in the presence of his freedom."
+Additionally, a freedom that seeks to deny freedom is not freedom and must be opposed.

 Part III, Section 3, "The Antinomies of Action," examines the need for violence and its consequent moral quandaries.
 "In order for a liberating action to be a thoroughly moral action, it would have to be achieved through a conversion of the oppressors: there would then be a reconciliation of all freedoms.
 But no one any longer dares to abandon himself today to these utopian reveries."
 Under what circumstances, then, is violence justified?
 Under what circumstances may the oppressed treat the oppressors as less than fully human in order to secure their own liberation?
 Beauvoir considers in some detail the nuances and difficulties of such considerations.